 Just remember this: the hacking practice one which you are indulging is ethical and is for a greater good.
 Whenever finding a system is vulnerable to some attacks, you will be reporting it to the higher authorities, rather than finding any malicious personal monetary gain out of it.
 With this, you will not only protect your organization but also experience the adrenaline rush of successfully hacking into somebody else’s system.

 Certainly, by now, you must be aware of the importance of learning Ethical Hacking.
 In the booming area of the cyber world, knowing about Ethical Hacking and other technical terms can help you prepare better for millions of trending jobs.
-If you want to learn more about such terms, then apply now for Stanford Advanced Computer Security Program and build a colourful career in this domain as it comes with instructor-led live training and real-life project experience.
+If you want to learn more about such terms, then apply now for Stanford Advanced Cyber Security Course and build a colourful career in this domain as it comes with instructor-led live training and real-life project experience.

 Got any questions for me?
 Please mention your comments in the section below, and someone from the team will get back to you.1